adonix-org/cloud-spark/README.md

 }

 /**
- * Convenience helper for adding the middleware with
+ * Convenience helper for registering the middleware with
  * optional name parameter.
  *
  * this.use(poweredby());